Taking the Next STEP in NX

 This article reviews the processes, options, and potential issues involving translations into and out of NX12 via the STEP format.

 NX can read and write many different CAD data formats.
-The methods for importing and exporting data, examining the quality of imported data, and repairing imported data are all fairly consistent but there are some differences between some of the specific CAD-specific procedures.
+The methods for importing and exporting data, examining the quality of imported data, and repairing imported data are all fairly consistent but there are some differences between some of the CAD-specific procedures.

 Translations can be run either from within NX (internal translators) or from outside of NX in a separate interface (external translators).
 These are generally run from a Windows (or other OS) command prompt.